Kahsolt/stable-diffusion-webui-prompt-travel/README.md

     - might be more cautious (perhaps!), but definitely takes more time
   - grad_meth: (categorical), step function of a walk pace
     - `clip`: a triky balance between `sign` and `tanh`
-    - `sign`: walk at a constant speed (often stucks into oscillation at the end)
+    - `sign`: walk at a constant speed (often stuck into oscillation at the end)
-    - `tanh`: significantly speed down when approching (it takes infinite time to exactly reach...)
+    - `tanh`: significantly speed down when approaching (it takes infinite time to exactly reach...)
   - grad_w_latent: (float), weight factor of `loss_latent`
   - grad_w_cond: (float), weight factor of `loss_cond`
 - video_*
   - fps: (float), FPS of video, set `0` to disable file saving
   - fmt: (categorical), export video file format
   - pad: (int), repeat beginning/ending frames, giving a in/out time
-  - pick_nth: (int), pick every n-th frames (e.g.: set `2` to avoid non-converging ping-pong phenomenon)
+  - pick: (string), cherry pick frames by [python slice syntax](https://www.pythoncentral.io/how-to-slice-listsarrays-and-tuples-in-python) before padding (e.g.: set `::2` to avoid non-converging ping-pong phenomenon, set `:-1` to drop non-reaching last frame)
-  - drop_last: (bool), exlude last frame in video (it may be a bad image when interrupted)
 - debug: (bool)
   - whether show verbose debug info at console

-⚠ this script will NOT support the schedule syntax (i.e.: `[prompt:prompt:number]`), because I don't know how to interpolate between different schedule plans :(
+⚠ this script will NOT probably support the schedule syntax (i.e.: `[prompt:prompt:number]`), because I don't know how to interpolate between different schedule plans :(
 ⚠ max length diff for each prompts should NOT exceed `75` in token count, otherwise will only work on the first segment, cos' I also don't know how to interpolate between different-lengthed tensors 🤔